Toby Tiangco

+Early life and education

 Tiangco was born into a middle-class family on November 21, 1967, in Manila.
-He is the son of Restituto B. Tiangco and Erlinda M. Tiangco.
+He is the son of Chinese mestizo Restituto B. Tiangco and Erlinda Marcelo de Tiangco.
 His father is a second cousin of the broadcaster Mel Tiangco.
 He helped his parents by working at the early age with his brother, John Rey.

 Tiangco attended primary and secondary education at Xavier School in San Juan and later graduated with a Bachelor's degree in Management from Ateneo de Manila University in 1989.

+Business career

 He worked as the Assistant Operation Manager at the Engineering & Maintenance Department of Trans-Pacific Journey Fishing Corporation from 1991 to 1994 and was promoted to General Manager in 1994 and Executive Vice President in 1996.
 Tiangco also worked as the chief executive officer of Pacific Tomich Corporation.

-Tiangco married Michelle Romuáldez Yap and together they have a son nicknamed Tommy.

 Political career

 Vice Mayor of Navotas (1998; 1999–2000)

 Tiangco first sat as the vice mayor of the then-municipality of Navotas in early 1998.
 On June 30, 1998, Tiangco ascended as mayor due to an electoral protest against Mayor Cipriano Bautista but became vice-mayor again on February 1, 1999.